 Our advantage is in being a smaller whitewater rafting company.
 Since we are not a get’em in get’em out rafting company we can provide our guests with a more personable and memorable experience.
 It also gives us the opportunity to build a family amongst our staff.
 We want to create an environment in which you grow as a guide and feel comfortable sharing what makes you unique and return year after year.

 Browns Canyon Rafting – Colorado Rafting Jobs and Opportunities:

-We are looking for all positions for the 2019 season.
+We are looking for all positions for the current and upcoming season.
 Please scroll down for full descriptions.